rmwc/rmwc/CONTRIBUTING.md

 As of V5, RMWC has been rebuilt in Typescript which makes the developer experience much easier to navigate. `material-components-web` converted to Typescript as well which allows for a very robust and tight integration.

 - Storybook is used for developing components in isolation, but the docs can be used for development as well
-- The Prop types in the docs are automatically generated at release time from the Typescript types.
-DO NOT UPDATE a docgen.json file manually
+- The README.md in the docs are automatically generated at release time from the Typescript readme.tsx files.
+DO NOT UPDATE a generated-*.json, or a README.md file fro a component manually
-- The markdown files are actually pulled in at build time and are the actual docs you see on the doc site.
-The code examples are written directly in the markdown files and are parsed into working examples.
-- A small caveat for the Markdown code examples is that each markdown file shares a global React component.
-You can imagine the entire docs page is wrapped in a component like so:

 ```jsx
 class DocsExample {